Additional reporting provided by WMNF’s Chris Young

 But not if Gov. Ron DeSantis has anything to say about it.

-The governor railed against the ballot measure during a press conference in Jacksonville on Tuesday.
-He was joined by doctors who told personal stories and shared anecdotes about why they do not support the measure.
+During one of his press conferences in Jacksonville on Tuesday, he was joined by doctors who told personal stories and shared anecdotes about why they do not support the measure.

 The ballot initiative’s language has been a hotly discussed topic.
 DeSantis called it “ill-defined” and said the amendment was deceptive.